Skip to main content

 The words Speak Up in thick green font against a bright pink background

-Speak Up takes place in areas of low arts engagment where there is an inequality of access to opportunities for young people and their voices are not always heard.
+Speak Up takes place in areas of low arts engagement where there is an inequality of access to opportunities for young people and their voices are not always heard.
 Young people work collaboratively as equal partners with their teachers, artists, local arts organisations and the National Theatre to co-create local artworks and creative projects in response to issues which matter to them.

 Impact